ethereum/ethereum-org-website/src/content/developers/tutorials/implement-metamask-and-ens-into-website/index.md

   <link rel="preconnect" href="https://cdn.ethers.io/lib/ethers-5.2.umd.min.js">
 </head>
 ```
-Now we move on to the body.
+Now, we move on to the body.
-We create a button to control the action to connect to MetaMask later on.
+We create a button to control the action of connecting to MetaMask, which we will implement later on.
 Additionally, we insert the library script.
 ```html
 <body>